abhicris/MovieFund/README.md

 ## Key Features

 ### Fractional Investment
-Investors can purchase fractional shares of movies, allowing them to invest in films without the full capital requirement.
+Investors can purchase lots in movies (each lot represents 0.1% of the total budget).
+Each movie has 1000 lots available, and investors can purchase multiple lots based on their investment capacity.

 ### Revenue Sources
 Returns are generated from multiple revenue streams: